InseeFrLab/onyxia-ui/README.md

             "main": "#3333",
         },
     },
-    //We keep the default usecases colors except that we add
+    //We keep the default surceases colors except that we add
     //a new usage scenario: "flash" and we use our pink within.
     "createColorUseCases": ({ isDarkModeEnabled, palette }) => ({
         ...createDefaultColorUseCases({ isDarkModeEnabled, palette }),